-For our high school juniors (and younger), we want to encourage them to find a club because they WANT to, because they have an INTEREST in it, and NOT for resume-building.
+We want to encourage high school students to find a club because they WANT to, because they have an INTEREST in it, and NOT for resume-building.

 Some clubs are tied to local, national, or international issues that might be on the student’s mind.
 Some are purely fun.
 (Hello, ukulele club?!
 How about cheese club?)
 Some have a competitive element.
 Some are altruistic.

 When students choose a club, they are joining a group of like-minded fellow students.
 They can connect over a shared interest like ping pong or social issues.
 In their classes, it is different.
-They are in class with their peers but might not share interests.
+They are in class with their peers, but they might not share interests.

 Clubs allow a natural connection across grade levels.
 Younger students can watch their older peers and model the behavior they’ll grow into, and most clubs offer the opportunity for all members to step up and lead when they are ready.
 Clubs do all of this.

 High school clubs are a valuable piece of your student’s experience.
 Encourage your student to choose one (or several)!